1. Home

 Fat

-Fats are found in foods and there are three different types: unsaturated fats, saturated fats and trans fats.
-Unsaturated fats are good for your health, whereas saturated and trans fats should be avoided.
+Two main types of fats are found in foods: unsaturated fats and saturated fats.
+Unsaturated fats are good for your health, whereas saturated fats should be limited.

 Unsaturated fats are an essential part of a healthy diet.
 They provide energy and help the body grow, develop and absorb certain vitamins.
 Choosing foods that contain unsaturated fats can help lower your risk of cardiovascular disease.